kamranbekirovyz/logarte/README.md

 #### LogarteMagicalTap

-`LogarteMagicalTap` is a widget that attaches the entry rocket button when tapped 10 times.
+`LogarteMagicalTap` is a widget that attaches the entry rocket button to the UI when tapped 10 times.
 Wrap any non-tappable widget, and keep it secret.

 ```dart
 LogarteMagicalTap(